 8. Improvement of Sentences

-9. Active/ Passive Voice of Verbs
+9. Active and Passive Voice

 10. Conversion into Direct/Indirect narration